Skip to Content

 IS KOSHER CHICKEN BETTER?

-Also, kosher animals are kept in better conditions than nonkosher animals, due to strict kosher health requirements of the animals.
-They are also killed in arguably more humane conditions.
+Kosher animals are kept in better conditions than non-kosher animals due to strict kosher health requirements of the animals.

-While I’ve only eaten kosher meat (so I cannot compare), I’ve been told by non-Jews who do not keep kosher that they’ve noticed that kosher chicken is of superior quality to cook with.
+While I’ve only eaten kosher meat so I cannot compare, I’ve been told by non-Jews who do not keep kosher that they’ve noticed that kosher chicken is of superior quality to cook with.

 SHOULD YOU WASH CHICKEN?

 A study done by Drexel University shows that it is best to move meat and poultry directly from package to pan.
-The heat from cooking will kill any bacteria that may be present.
+The heat from cooking will get rid of any bacteria that may be present.

 HOW CAN I CLEAN MY CHICKEN WITHOUT WASHING IT?

 If you want to clean your chicken without washing it, wipe it down with a wet paper towel.
-This will remove anything other than bacteria.

 Just make sure the paper towel doesn’t touch anything else and to toss the paper towel right away.